crj32/lncRNAidentifier.py/README.md

 # noncodingRNAfinder.py

-Developed by molecular physiology, lab101, plant science, cambridge, UK

-Program to find non coding RNAs (Chris and Ivans project)
+Program to find non coding RNAs
+Developed in Python by molecular physiology at plant science cambridge
+Authors: Chris and Ivan

-This is a pipeline to identify long non coding RNAs from plant transcriptomes.
-It uses PLEK are it's core algorithm to define non coding RNAs.
-It has additional filters to remove tRNAs, rRNAs, and precursor miRNAs, using a series of databases.
-It uses a blast search against a high quality uniprot protein database to remove potential coding sequences as an additional step to PLEK.
+This is a pipeline to identify long non coding RNAs from diverse monocot and dicot plant transcriptomes.
+It uses PLEK as its core algorithm to define non coding RNAs.
+It has additional filters to remove tRNAs, rRNAs, and precursor miRNAs, using a series of arabidopsis & ensembl databases.
+It uses a blast search against a high quality uniprot protein database to remove potential coding proteins as an additional step to PLEK.
+This triple lock serves to give a high confidence series of transcripts for being lncRNAs.

-It is not finished.
+Update 18.05.14 - Program is now operational (v1)